-Cost of living in Vienna means different thing for visitors and people who already live in the city, but it has many things in common.
-Price of pack of cigarettes, pint of beer or dinner for two is definitely applicable for both weekend visitors and city locals, but rent, public transport and attraction tickets have big difference in prices.
+The cost of living in Vienna means different things for visitors and people who already live in the city, but it has many things in common.
+The price of a pack of cigarettes, pint of beer, or dinner for two is definitely applicable for both weekend visitors and city locals, but rent (lodging), public transport and attraction tickets have a big difference in prices.

 We hope both visitors and people who are planning to relocate to Vienna will find useful information here.

-In comparison to other European capitals, Vienna is quite cheap, both for living or for short term visit.
-You can rent very decent apartment in the heart of Vienna for $1-1.5K, which is quite impossible in most of bigger European cities (and many large cities worldwide).
-Short term rentals vary in range and quality and we covered this in our other post about lodging tips.
+In comparison to other European capitals, Vienna is quite cheap, both for living or for short-term visits.
+You can rent a very decent apartment in the heart of Vienna for $1-1.5K, which is quite impossible in most of the bigger European cities (and many larger cities worldwide).
+Short-term rentals vary in range and quality and we covered this in our other post about lodging tips.

-In general terms, visiting Vienna for tourism will not break your bank and you will get great deals for accommodation, attractions, food and entertainment alike.
+In general terms, visiting Vienna for tourism will not break the bank and you will get great deals for accommodation, attractions, food, and entertainment alike.
 These opportunities are much more available once you move here and learn how to get cheap or free stuff available.

-Let’s see some prices for most common items:
+Let’s see some prices for the most common items:

 Accommodation (short and long term)

-Accommodation prices are listed here without overhead cost, such as agency fees, security deposits, additional furnishing, etc. We will cover long term rentals in a separate post.
+Accommodation prices are listed here without overhead costs, such as agency fees, security deposits, additional furnishing, etc. We will cover long-term rentals in a separate post.

 Food and drinks